WaveBlocks/WaveBlocksND/doc/source/manual/the_core.rst

 In the Core
 -----------

 In this section we describe the important parts of the ``WaveBlocks`` package from a user point of view.
-(For the developers point of view, see Chapter ?)

 Time propagation algorithms